nagyistge/jmeter-graphs/README.md

 Which show us the time period the throughput per second occurred.
 In one second we have 15, whilst the next second returns 25.

 ##TODO
-* Change 'test duration' to 'standard time'
-* hard-code response header
-* pluralise 'response'
-* Remove string from graph name in command line parameters
 * graph response codes
-* throughput axis is has the word "throughout"